Sobrato Office Tower

-Shortly after its headquarters moved to Austin from Redwood Shores, in 2021, Oracle sold off its San Jose tower for $155 million, making a profit of nearly $20 million over the course of its 13 year ownership.
+In 2021, shortly after its headquarters moved to Austin, TX from Redwood Shores, Oracle then sold the building for $155 million to PIMCO (global investment management firm) and Lane Partners (a Menlo Park, Calif.-based company that specializes in institutional-quality real estate in Northern California), making a profit of nearly $20 million over the course of its 13 year ownership.

+In 5/2025, the building was then sold to the Santa Clara Valley Transportation Authority for $63.7 million, a price that was 60.9% below the property's assessed value of $163.1 million.
+The VTA stated that they plan move their current headquarters / staff to the building sometime in 2026.

 History

-Since its $138.5 million assessment in 2007, the assessed value of the building has fallen to $57 million by 2011.

 At different times, the City of San Jose, Nvidia, Sony, and BEA were each noted publicly to be negotiating to lease space in the building but none of those reported negotiations resulted in a tenancy.

 Criticism of the building and possible reasons for its inability to attract tenants have often focused on its location being too far from downtown San Jose.